 |

 Greenhouse gases are components of the atmosphere that contribute to the Greenhouse effect.
-Some greenhouse gases occur naturally in the atmosphere, while others result from human activities such as burning of fossil fuel and coal.
+Some greenhouse gases occur naturally in the atmosphere, while others result from human activities such as the burning of fossil fuels such as coal, oil, petrol and diesel.
 Greenhouse gases include water vapor, carbon dioxide, methane, nitrous oxide, and ozone.
+They are held to be responsible for climate change.

 The "Greenhouse effect"

 When sunlight reaches the surface of the Earth, some of it is absorbed and warms the Earth.
 Because the Earth's surface is much cooler than the sun, it radiates energy at much longer wavelengths than does the sun.
 The atmosphere absorbs these longer wavelengths more effectively than it does the shorter wavelengths from the sun.
 The absorption of this longwave radiant energy warms the atmosphere; the atmosphere also is warmed by transfer of sensible and latent heat from the surface.
-Greenhouse gases also emit longwave radiation both upward to space and downward to the surface.
+Greenhouse gases also emit longwave radiation both upward to space and downward to the surface of the earth; land & oceans.
 The downward part of this longwave radiation emitted by the atmosphere is the "greenhouse effect."
 The term is a misnomer, as this process is not the mechanism that warms greenhouses.

 Global anthropogenic greenhouse gas emissions broken down into 8 different sectors for the year 2000